sagol-python-for-neuroscientists/textbook-public/README.md

 This repository contains material relevant to the entire course, including the classes.

-Homework assignments will be presented in different repositories, but the lectures themselves reside here.
+Homework assignments, excluding the first one, will be presented in different repositories, but the lectures themselves reside here.

-If you come across any useful learning resource which is not listed in `Resources.md`, please don't hesitate to create a pull request with the new resource you found.
+If you come across any useful learning resources which are not listed in `Resources.md`, please don't hesitate to create a pull request with the new resource you found.